zeroc-ice/ice-builder-xcode/README.md

 [![Build Status](https://magnum.travis-ci.com/ZeroC-Inc/icetouch-xcode-plugin.svg?token=icxd1yE9Nf6WLivZz2vF&branch=master)](https://magnum.travis-ci.com/ZeroC-Inc/icetouch-xcode-plugin)

-# Xcode Compiler Plug-In
+# Ice Builder for Xcode
-Xcode plug-in to compile Slice files to C++ or Objective-C with Xcode.
+Ice Builder for Xcode is an Xcode plug-in to compile Slice files to C++ or Objective-C.

-The Xcode plug-in manages all aspects of code generation, including automatically recompiling Slice files that have changed, removing obsolete generated classes, and tracking dependencies.
+The builder manages all aspects of code generation, including automatically recompiling Slice files that have changed, removing obsolete generated classes, and tracking dependencies.

 ## Install

-We recommend using Alcatraz (http://alcatraz.io) to install the plug-in.
-Look for IceTouchPlugin in the Alcatraz package list and click Install to install it.
+We recommend using Alcatraz (http://alcatraz.io) to install the builder.
+Look for Ice Builder in the Alcatraz package list and click Install to install it.
 Restart Xcode after the plug-in installation.

-If not using Alcatraz, open and build the IceTouchPlugin Xcode project from this repository to install the Xcode Plugin-In in ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins.
+If not using Alcatraz, open and build the IceBuilder Xcode project from this repository to install the Xcode Plugin-In in:

+  ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins

 Restart Xcode after the plug-in installation.

-To uninstall the plug-in, remove IceTouchPlugin.xcplugin from
+To uninstall the plug-in, remove IceBuilder.xcplugin from:

-~/Library/Application Support/Developer/Shared/Xcode/Plug-ins.
+  ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins

 ## Usage